jvasco323/eia-yg-training/docs/_sources/4-boundary-lines/fermont-2009/1-BLA-workflow.rst.txt

    final results must be checked.
 -  Independent variables with discrete distributions (or with a lot of zero values) cannot be considered in this type of analysis.
-These may still be used partitioning the dataset into homogeneous groups (e.g., irrigated vs. rainfed) depending on the sample of each subset.
+These may still be used in partitioning the dataset into homogeneous groups (e.g., irrigated vs. rainfed) depending on the sample of each subset.

 --------------